 - Do not overwork the potatoes.
 You want to mash/whip until just light and fluffy.

 If you’ve tried this brown butter mashed potatoes recipe or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
-You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.
+You can also follow me on Facebook, Instagram, TikTok, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Brown Butter Mashed Potatoes